GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Installing the Plugins

-Note: these instructions don't work yet.
-They will soon. meanwhile you'll need to download the plugin from Github and install it from disk.
+*Note: these instructions don't work yet.
+They will soon.
+Meanwhile you'll need to download the plugin from Github and install it from disk.*

 The plugin can be installed from the
 [IntelliJ IDEA Plugin Repository](https://www.jetbrains.com/idea/plugins/).